conservatory of music

 DEPARTMENT OF tHEATER

 Established in 1954, Brooklyn Center for the Performing Arts at Brooklyn College is a community-based presenting organization located on the scenic campus of Brooklyn College.
-The mission of the Center has always beento present outstanding performing arts and arts education programs reflective of Brooklyn’s diverse communities and at affordable prices.
-A core of the our mission is to introduce young people to the performing arts, enhance their creativity and expose them to new cultures and ideas.
-As one of the largest arts education presenters in the Brooklyn, the Center annually welcomes over 70,000 people, including 46,000 school children, parents, and teachers.
+The mission of the Center has always beento present outstanding performing arts and arts education programs reflective of Brooklyn’s diverse communities.

-Today marks a new era for the Center, one filled with exciting possibilities and expanding horizons-- the Leonard & Claire Tow Center for the Performing Arts opens its door for our 2018 -2019 season with the addition of a beautiful, modern new south wing of the arts complex.
-This striking new facility which replaces the George Gershin and Sam Levenson Theatres, features the state-of-the-art Don Buchwald Theater which is designed with the latest ammedities to enhance patron comfort as well as sporting the latest technical advances in lighting and sound.
-The building also includes two other performance spaces, fifteen practice rooms , a fully-equippeddigital recording studio with cutting-edge technoloy, plus rehearsal rooms so students of all the artistic and technical diciplines can hone their craft.
+2018 has seen a major change -- we are the Leonard & Claire Tow Center for the Performing Arts with the addition of a beautiful, modern new North wing of the performing arts complex.
+This striking new facility which replaces the George Gershin and Sam Levenson Theatres, features the state-of-the-art Don Buchwald Theatre which is designed with the latest ammedities to enhance patron comfort as well as sporting the latest technical advances in lighting and sound.
+The building also includes two other performance spaces, fifteen practice rooms , a fully-equippeddigital recording studio with cutting-edge technoloy, plus rehearsal rooms so students of all the artistic and technical disciplines can hone their craft.
 This is an exciting era in the life of the performing arts at Brooklyn College, still going strong after 65 years!

 Ground breaking for Performing Arts complex to be know as Brooklyn Center for the Performing Arts.

 The first performance -- Leontyne Price brings down the house.